 Well, it’s just that the methods were designed for a world where teams of engineers spent months writing code and then began to stabilise it and introduce it slowly into the business environment until it was a stable release and a good match for the tightly defined requirements.
 At least that was the theory,

 I wont be long-winded about this, I’ll discuss it via email with anyone who is interested, but I’ll break with my usual mode and come straight to the point.
-A great many people who know little at all of machine learning and even less about people and many more who are simply oblivious to … Read more
+A great many people who know little at all of machine learning and even less about people and many more who are simply oblivious to the … Read more